MEET BARRY COOPER, FORMER DRUG COP TURNED FREEDOM ACTIVIST AND CRIMINAL DEFENSE EXPERT WITNESS

-Barry has received global attention by being reported in over 2,000 newspapers and magazines including Rolling Stones, High Times, a feature in Maxim Magazine and a front cover feature in Cannabis Culture Magazine and the Texas Observer.
-He has been a guest on numerous radio shows and every cable news channel including MSNBC Tucker Carlson, FOX Geraldo At Large, ABC I Caught, NBC Mike and Juliet Morning Show and NPR’s, This American Life.
-He has also appeared as drug and legal expert in five episodes of SPIKE TV’s reality show, MANSWERS.
+Barry has been a guest on hundreds of radio shows and has appeared on every cable news channel the exists.
+His appearances include MSNBC Tucker Carlson, FOX Geraldo At Large, ABC I Caught, NBC Mike and Juliet Morning Show and NPR’s, This American Life.

 Barry recently starred with Woody Harrelson, 50 Cent, Eminem and Susan Sarandon in the anti drug war documentary, “How To Make Money Selling Drugs.”
-The excerpt below was taken from the documentary and features Barry freeing prisoners.
+The excerpt below was taken from the documentary and features Barry freeing drug prisoners.